syntax highlighting based on Pygments' default colors

 this is my first post

-alv’s blog
+alvi’s blog

-page generated by gronk
+page rendered by gronk